Childminders For Disabled Children

 Catering for all childrenMost registered childminders will need to make adjustments to their home to accommodate disabled children: such as putting in an access ramp, and ensuring there are downstairs bathroom facilities, and paved outdoor play areas to allow for wheelchair or pushchair access.
 Childminders also need to think about buying toys that can be used and enjoyed by

-'With my son I prepared a book of his life - his 'instruction manual'.
+She says: 'It is essential that when the childminder first meets the parents they are interested in the child and that they find out as much information from the parents as possible.
+The parents know their child better than anyone else.
+With my son I prepared a book of his life - his 'instruction manual'.
 I have detailed his condition in full, the equipment he uses and how to use it, medication and allergies.
 It also includes information about his personality, likes and dislikes, favourite toys, songs and TV programmes, as well as words he can say and words you may not understand he is saying.

 'I also included everything about his family make-up, basically everything and anything I could think of, along with some photos.
 My son is very proud of his book as it is about him.
 The more information you have at hand the better the understanding of the condition and the needs of that child.

 'I hope that I can give parents a small insight into the service registered childminders can provide, and that they will seek out information about childcare for their own child through their local families information service, children's centre or social services.
 There really is a childminder out there who could be the one for you.'